sruthisasikumar/LearnJava/LearnJava/src/com/chap3/README.md

 | The default value is 0  | Default value is 0L |
 | Example: int a = 100000, int b = -200000  | Example: long a = 100000L, long b = -200000L  |

+4. short: The datatype is rarely used an is the immediate narrower version of integer.
+Uses lesser memory.

+- Short data type is a 16-bit signed two's complement integer

+- Minimum value is -32,768 (-2^15)

+- Maximum value is 32,767 (inclusive) (2^15 -1)

+- Short data type can also be used to save memory as byte data type.
+A short is 2 times smaller than an integer

+- Default value is 0.

+- Example: short s = 10000, short r = -20000

 #### Reference datatypes
 We did see but we haven't yet discussed about "**String**".
 This is because String is not a primitive datatype but it is a class and can be used as a Reference datatype.